aws/aws-cdk-go/awscdkgluealpha/README.md

 		securityGroup,
 	},
 	Subnet: Subnet,
+	Secret: db.Secret,
 	Properties: map[string]*string{
 		"JDBC_CONNECTION_URL": fmt.Sprintf("jdbc:mysql://%v/databasename", db.clusterEndpoint.socketAddress),
 		"JDBC_ENFORCE_SSL": jsii.String("false"),
-		"SECRET_ID": db.secret.secretName,
 	},
 })
 ```

+Prefer the `secret` property over placing credentials in `properties`.
+Connection
-Connection `properties` are emitted verbatim into the CloudFormation template, so
+`properties` are emitted verbatim into the CloudFormation template, so any
-any credential placed there in plaintext is stored in plaintext in the template,
+credential placed there in plaintext is stored in plaintext in the template,
 `cdk.out`, and source control.
-Reference a Secrets Manager secret through
-`SECRET_ID` (as above) instead.
 If a property key looks like a credential (for
 example `PASSWORD`, `SECRET`, or `TOKEN`) and holds a plaintext literal, the
 construct emits a synthesis-time warning.